agentsoz/synthetic-population/README.md

   * Number of dwellings by Number of Persons Usually Resident in Dwelling (NPRD) by Family Household Composition (Dwelling) (HCFMD).

-    Use Construct below table using "Counting Dwellings, Place of Enumeration" dataset and save as `synthetic-population/data/melbourne/raw/Households_2016_Greater_Melbourne_SA2.zip`.
+    Construct below table using "Counting Dwellings, Place of Enumeration" dataset and save as `synthetic-population/data/melbourne/raw/Households_2016_Greater_Melbourne_SA2.zip`.
 This table should not have any `Total` fields.

     Following HCFMD categories are not selected